 For a diagnosis of bipolar disorder to be made, an individual must exhibit both depressive and manic symptoms to a varying degree, depending on the severity of the disorder.
-The symptoms of bipolar disorder, especially in a teenager, may resemble other problems (such as, drug abuse, attention-deficit/hyperactivity disorder, or delinquency).
-Always consult your adolescent's health care provider for a diagnosis.
+The symptoms of bipolar disorder, especially in a teenager, may resemble other problems.
+These include drug abuse, attention-deficit/hyperactivity disorder, or delinquency.
+Always talk with your adolescent's healthcare provider for a diagnosis.

 How is bipolar disorder diagnosed?

 Seeking early diagnosis and treatment is crucial to recovery.
-A diagnosis is often made after a careful psychiatric examination and medical history performed by a psychiatrist or other mental health professional.
+A diagnosis is often made after a careful psychiatric exam and medical history performed by a psychiatrist or other mental health professional.

 Treatment for bipolar disorder

-Specific treatment will be determined by your adolescent's health care provider based on:
+Specific treatment will be discussed with you by your adolescent's healthcare provider based on: